Warninglid

 The Seaforth Hall

 Built in 1925 by Lady Seaforth in memory of her father (Edward Steinkopf of Lydhurst) the hall is of sound brick construction.
 It supports a variety of events ranging from classes and meetings to drama and private parties.
 Until recently it also acted as a doctor’s surgery on a Monday afternoon.
 It has good acoustics, an excellent sprung floor for dance, kitchen and bar, stage and technical facilities, ability to accommodate meetings and operates as a village centre.
-Please click here for more information and hiring details.

 Recreation Ground

 Owned and maintained by Mid-Sussex District Council, the recreation ground serves a multi-functional role.
 It has at its centre a very good cricket pitch which is served by a pavilion owned and maintained by the residents’ society.
 This is used almost every weekend throughout the summer either by Warninglid CC or Scaynes Hill CC who have adopted the ground as their home wicket.
 The ground is also used by children playing football, with a goal at the SE corner.
 There is also a small but excellent young children’s play area maintained by the District Council.
 Adjacent to that are the Allotments which are predominantly at capacity and, in general, proudly maintained.
-The “Rec” is served by a toilet, closed as a public facility in 2003, but still used under permission from its owner for events and users of the recreation ground.